-9.33 The provision of a confirmation certificate implies consent to be relied upon, in the terms agreed and in accordance with Regulation 14
+9.33 The provision of a confirmation certificate implies consent to be relied upon, in the terms agreed and in accordance with Regulation 14.

-Situations which are not reliance
+9.34 Situations which are not reliance:

-One firm or entity acting solely as introducer
+- i.
+One firm acting solely as introducer - ii.
+At one end of the spectrum, one entity may act solely as an introducer between the client and the firm providing the service, and may have no further relationship with the client.

-9.34 At one end of the spectrum, one entity may act solely as an introducer between the client and the firm providing the service, and may have no further relationship with the client.
+iii.
 The introducer plays no part in the transaction between the client and the firm, and has no relationship with either of these parties that would constitute a business relationship.

-9.35 In these circumstances, where the introducer neither gives advice nor plays any part in the negotiation or execution of the transaction, the identification and verification obligations under the Regulations lie with the firm.
-This does not, of course, preclude the introducing entity carrying out identification and verification of the client on behalf of the firm providing service, as agent for that firm.
+9.35 In these circumstances, where the introducer neither gives advice nor plays any part in the negotiation or execution of the transaction, the identification and verification obligations under the AML/ATF Regulations lie with the firm.
+This does not, of course, preclude the introducing entity carrying out identification and verification of the client on behalf of the firm, as agent for that firm.